Dog Owner Wants To Make Sense Of Certain Weird Behavior His Pet Displays, Gains Clarity From Canine Lovers

 To let them know he owns you and the food he just ate.

-Its a nightmare.
+It's a nightmare.

-It really is up to the owner to find out what it the behavior means.
+It really is up to the owner to find out what the behavior means.
 Maybe she can ask her vet about it too.

 Is your dog spoiled?
 Disciplined?

 Has he/she been trained?
-My dogs will go out and unless they see a dog in front of them, on the street, they will bark-I tell them to stop and it ends there.
+My dogs will go out, and unless they see a dog in front of them on the street, they will bark—I tell them to stop, and it ends there.

-Otherwise-they will never just exit the house and start barking…how old is your dog?
+Otherwise, they will never just exit the house and start barking… how old is your dog?

-Breed?
+What breed?
 When you give your dog a command, does he/she obey immediately?

-Only you know the dynamics between you and your dog, besides the barking is everything else good?
+Only you know the dynamics between you and your dog; besides the barking, is everything else good?

 If the owner wants to stop this behavior, cuddles should do the trick.

 Does your pup have an after-dinner ritual that you can't seem to figure out?
-If your pup seems to always go outside and bark in random directions right after they eat their dinner, they may be trying to show their territory.
+If your pup seems to always go outside and bark in random directions right after they eat their dinner, they may be trying to assert their territory.

 Dogs are natural protectors and will often mark their domain with a bark or two.
 Additionally, they may be letting any nearby stray animals know they are not welcome.

-Give your pup some extra cuddles, in this case, they just need some extra reassurance and security!
+Give your pup some extra cuddles; in this case, they just need some extra reassurance and security!

 Chances are they've also seen it in their pets.
 Maybe their insights could help you address problematic habits too!